yun-long/Foundations-of-Robotics/README.md

 ## Foundation of Robotics

-Being a self-taught robotics researcher, I have struggled a lot to find the right resources to learn fundamental knowledge in robotics.
-This repository is a collection of **Lecture Note** that I made while learning the foundation of robotics.
+As a self-taught robotics researcher, I have struggled to find the right resources to learn fundamental knowledge in robotics.
+This repository is a collection of **Lecture Notes** I made while learning the foundation of robotics.
+I believe in the power of **learning by teaching** and **less is more**".
+Stay tuned for more updates.

+Disclaimer: The notes are not comprehensive and may contain errors.

 ### Overview